Supermoto: Machines

 Due to the popularity, versatility, excitement and durability of these motorcycles, some owners modify them for street use.
 In order to do this, headlights, tail lights, horn, mirrors and street-legal tires among other occasional modifications are needed.
 Some state motor vehicle departments take a dim view of turning off-road bikes into street legal bikes, such as California, which requires an on-road emissions designation from the manufacturer.

 In countries like South Africa it is not possible to convert a dirt bike to road legal, as the bike is registered as a recreational vehicle.

 In Europe, most Supermotos are sold street legal from the factory and later tuned for race use.
 Supermoto type bikes, sometimes described as motards, make excellent city-goers as their upright seating position provides great visibility in traffic.
 Their narrow frames and light weight also make them incredibly maneuverable, as well as easier to ride on less than ideal road surfaces that force most sportbike riders to slow down.

 A number of manufacturers continue to tap into the popularity of supermoto bikes and currently produce models.
-Examples include: KTM 640 LC4 Supermoto, KTM 690 SMC R, KTM 450 SMR, Husqvarna FS450, Husqvarna 701 Supermoto, Suzuki DR-Z400 SM, Ducati Hypermotard 939/950, Yamaha WR250X, Honda CRF450, Zero FXS, Aprilia SXV550, Kawasaki KLX300 SM, and the TM Racing SMX 450Fi 4T.
+Examples include: KTM 640 LC4 Supermoto, KTM 690 SMC R, KTM 450 SMR, Husqvarna FS450, Husqvarna 701 Supermoto, Suzuki DR-Z400 SM, Yamaha WR250X, Honda CRF450, Zero FXS, Aprilia SXV550, Kawasaki KLX300 SM, and the TM Racing SMX 450Fi 4T.

+Classes

+The Supermoto classes in common usage are: